2024 Annual report

 • ISED’s methodology is informed by subject matter experts from the Organisation for Economic Co-Operation and Development (OECD) and Statistics Canada.

-• Annual average economic impact analysis is based on ITB transactions credited over the 2017–2021 period, with adjustments reflecting the ITB Policy’s credit multipliers and intangible business activities.
+• Annual average economic impact analysis is based on ITB transactions credited over the 2018–2022 period, with adjustments reflecting the ITB Policy’s credit multipliers and intangible industrial activities.
+This five-year period reflects the timeframe required to better capture industrial activity under the ITB Policy, notably Banking Transactions that are mostly credited prior to contract award.

-• ISED’s model measures Canada’s economic structure through Statistics Canada’s latest (2019) Input-Output (I/O) economic impact multipliers.
+• ISED’s model measures Canada’s economic structure through Statistics Canada’s 2019 Input-Output (I/O) economic impact multipliers.

 • Each ITB activity has been linked to the closest related specific economic impact multiplier.